Online resources available. The Library is closed for maintenance.

 It is better to cite too often, than cite too little.
 Check with your professor if you're not sure.

 • Plagiarism is a form of self-sabotage.
-The work you do here exercises your brain and critical thinking, in the same way going to the gym exercises your muscles.
+The work you do at UTampa exercises your brain and critical thinking, in the same way going to the gym exercises your muscles.
 If you ask someone to do your physical exercises, and don't do them yourself, you would not be surprised to gain no benefits from your gym membership.
 Similarly, if you don't do the hard work of reading, thinking, and critical analysis, you won't gain the benefits of a university education.
+In addition, if you are caught plagiarizing, you may have sabotaged your future job prospects.

 • Plagiarism subverts the scholarly method.
 To ensure the data, facts, evidence, and arguments scholars are working with are of the highest quality, it is essential we are able to trace the provenance to their origin.